hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

       Avoids editing locked materials in the layer.
 When disabled, any material can be edited even if they are locked in the material list.

-   .. .. _bpy.ops.gpencil.layer_merge:
+   .. _bpy.ops.grease_pencil.layer_merge:

-   ..
-Merge Down :kbd:`Shift-Ctrl-M`
+   Merge Down
-   ..
       Combine the selected layer with the layer below, the new layer keeps the name of the lower layer.

-   ..
+   Merge Group
+       Combine layers in the active group into a single layer.
    Merge All
-   ..
       Combine all layers into the active layer.

    Copy Layer to Selected
       Copy the active layer to the selected Grease Pencil object.